agustrionopj/NEW-BosschaWeb/content/en/post/exoplanet-wasp-74b/index.md

 +++
-title = "Pengamatan Transit Eksoplanet WASP-74b"
+title = "Exoplanet WASP-74b Transit Observation"
 subtitle = ""

 # Add a summary to display on homepage (optional).